Meet Our Team

 Lindsey Jett, DVM, (Practice Limited to Critical Care)

 Dr. Jett is a clinical assistant professor and section head of the Emergency and Critical Care department.
 She earned her DVM from Western University of Health Sciences, and completed her rotating internship, emergency and critical care internship, and emergency and critical care residency at Pittsburgh Veterinary Specialty and Emergency Center in Pittsburgh, PA.
 Dr. Jett is a passionate educator and clinician who loves the energy and unpredictability of the emergency room and ICU.
 Her professional and research interests are broad, but she has a particular passion for sepsis/SIRS, polytrauma, advanced fluid therapy, oxygen therapy, and the endothelial glycocalyx.
 In the classroom, Dr. Jett brings her passion for clinical medicine and her unique learning style to demystify complex concepts and make them usable on the clinic floor.
 She also strives to make positive change in post-graduate veterinary education by advocating for the well-being and fair treatment of trainees, including fair wages, appropriate work schedules, and encouraging work-life balance.
-Dr. Jett believes that advocating for fair and compassionate training aids in improving equity and diversity in our profession and among our specialists.
 Outside of her professional life, Dr. Jett and her partner compete in Strongman, performing feats of strength such as pulling vehicles and deadlifting cars.
 She also enjoys spending quality time on her little hobby farm in rural Pennsylvania with her small army of giant dogs, cats, and chickens.

 Medical Oncology